Skip to content

 subgraph "Neural Network"

-NN["Smooth curved boundary<br/>learns any shape<br/>that separates the classes"]
+NN["Smooth curved boundary<br/>learns any shape<br/>that separates the classes"]:::process

 end